 However, it is not uncommon to experience dry eyes when wearing lenses continuously.
 Your optometrist's advice must also be followed to the T to avoid infections.
 Indeed, complications are much more frequent for those who wear lenses day and night.
 To prevent them, make sure you use a new pair of lenses monthly and follow up with the optometrist's recommendations.

 Do you want to get contact lenses?
 It's essential to consult your optometrist or optician.
 They will help you choose the right lenses for your eyes and adjust them to remain comfortable all day long.

-By consulting an eye care professional, you will make sure you are well informed about the proper hygiene rules to keep your eyes healthy.
-To find out which type of lenses is right for you, make an appointment with your IRIS professional for a contact lens fitting!
+By consulting an eye care professional, you can ensure that you are well-informed about the hygiene rules to follow to keep your eyes healthy.
+To find out what type of contact lenses are right for you, make an appointment at an IRIS store for a contact lens trial!